-If you add a beneficiary who is not a brother or sister of the beneficiaries already named on the plan, you will need to repay the grants or bonds to the Government of Canada.
+If you add a beneficiary who is not a sibling of the beneficiaries already named on the plan, you must repay the grants or bonds to the Government of Canada.

-WHEN A BENEFICIARY DOES NOT CONTINUE THEIR EDUCATION AFTER HIGH SCHOOL
+IF A BENEFICIARY DOES NOT CONTINUE THEIR EDUCATION AFTER HIGH SCHOOL

-If your child chooses not to continue their education after high school, you can wait for some time to see if they change their mind.
+If your child chooses not to pursue higher education following high school, you are allotted a significant amount of time in case they change their mind.
 RESP accounts can stay open for up to 36 years.
-If you are sure the beneficiary will not be using the money in the future, you can transfer the money from one RESP to another.
+If you are sure the beneficiary will not access the money in the future, you may transfer funds from one RESP to another.

-HOW IS THE RESP TAXED FOR CHILDREN WHO DO NOT CONTINUE THEIR EDUCATION AFTER HIGHSCHOOL?
+HOW IS THE RESP TAXED FOR CHILDREN WHO DO NOT PURSUE HIGHER EDUCATION AFTER HIGH SCHOOL?

-You will not be taxed on the amount you contributed to the RESP, but you will have to pay taxes on the money that you earned in your plan as interest.
-This money is called "accumulated income."
-It will be taxed at your regular income tax level, plus an additional 20 percent.
+The amount you contributed to the RESP will not be taxed, but you will have to pay taxes on the money that you earned in your plan as interest.
+Essentially, your contributions will not be taxed, but your interest income will be.
+This capital is labeled "accumulated income" and will be taxed at your regular income tax level, plus an additional 20 percent.
+The money that you have invested in the RESP is returned to you.

-The CESG can be shared with a brother or sister if they have grant room available.
-Otherwise, the grant must be returned to the Government of Canada.

-When you close your RESP, you will have to pay tax on the earnings in the RESP.
-(Although there will be earnings on the CESG, the grant must be returned to the Government of Canada.)
-You may be able to reduce the taxes you have to pay by transferring your accumulated income to either your spouse's Registered Retirement Savings Plan (RRSP) or yours.
-For more information, see the Accumulated Income Payments section of the Canada Revenue Agency's (CRA) website.
+- The CESG can be shared with a sibling if they have the available grant room.
+Otherwise, the grant must be returned to the Government of Canada. - The CESG can be shared with a brother or sister if they have grant room available.
+Otherwise, the grant must be returned to the government of Canada. - When you close your RESP, you will have to pay tax on the earnings in the RESP.
+(Although there earnings on interest of the CESG, the entire grant must be returned to the Government of Canada.)
+You may be able to reduce the taxes you have to pay by transferring your accumulated income to either your spouse's Registered Retirement Savings Plan (RRSP) or your own.
+For more information, refer to the Accumulated Income Payments section of the Canada Revenue Agency's (CRA) website. - Talk to your RESP provider to inquire about any conditions that may apply to the plan if your child does not continue their education after high school.